Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_2D.md

 ![2D diffusion of a garnet](./assets/img/Grt_2D.gif)

+!!! note
-Note that 2D modelling ignores the effect of the third dimension on diffusion and is equivalent to considering the garnet grain to be cylindrical rather than spherical.
+    2D modelling ignores the effect of the third dimension on diffusion and is equivalent to considering the garnet grain to be cylindrical rather than spherical.